On demand webinar – Employment law update

 Following the end of the EU transition period on 31 December 2020, employers that employ EEA Nationals will need to ensure that they are up to date with the new UK immigration rules to ensure that those employees will have the right to work in the UK.
 EEA and Swiss nationals employed in the UK and who entered the UK before the 31 December 2020 have until 30 June 2021 to apply under the EU settlement scheme for either settled or pre-settled status.

-We are delighted that immigration law expert Natasha Gya Williams will join our webinar to give employers practical tips and guidance on the immigration issues involved.
-Natasha will cover issues including:
+We are delighted that immigration law expert Natasha Gya Williams joined our webinar to give employers practical tips and guidance on the immigration issues involved.
+Natasha covered issues including:

 - The new rules employers need to be aware of;

 - The steps employers should be taking to prepare;

 - Evidence of immigration status – what counts and what doesn’t count;